 In your sheet summary: Type the equals sign (=) and the desired function in a sheet summary field.
 (Note that you can’t enter formulas in checkbox fields.)

-• Use the table below for examples on referencing other sheet summary fields in your sheet summary formulas.
+- Use the table below for examples of referencing other sheet summary fields in your sheet summary formulas.

 Sheet summary formula references

-Use this table as a guide for referencing other fields as you build sheet summary formulas.
+Use this table to reference other fields as you build sheet summary formulas.

 Sheet summary field references ([Field Name]#) for formulas can be used both within Sheet Summary Fields and Sheet Cells.
 For more information, see Formula basics.